 Do I have to shoot every sunrise/sunset/night?

 Do you have to?
 Of course not.
+It’s your trip!

 Do you want to?
 That’s up to you!

-We completely understand that some people might want “a morning off”, and others might want to make alternative arrangements for some evenings over the trip.
-For that reason, things are relatively fluid when it comes to how you spend your time with us – the only thing we request is that you absolutely must be at the rendezvous point as we depart one location for the next, unless we’ve arranged to meet back at base.
+We completely understand that some photographers might want “a morning off”, and others might want to make alternative arrangements for some evenings over the trip.
+For that reason, things are completely fluid when it comes to how you spend your time with Paul – the only thing we request is that you absolutely must be at the rendezvous point as we depart one location for the next, unless we’ve arranged to meet back at base.
 If there’s a day where you want a relaxed morning, feel free to take it – this is your time on your workshop.
 We’ll be shooting every day according to the promised itinerary, but this is absolutely a trip focused on you, so if you want some time out, just let us know.

 Will there be any free time?

 Absolutely, yes.
-Depending on the workshop length, there will either be daytime breaks, or a “rest day” for longer workshops where everyone can have a break from shooting from sunrise to sunset (and beyond).
+Depending on the workshop length, there will either be daytime breaks, or a “rest day” for longer workshops where you can have a break from shooting from sunrise to sunset (and beyond).

 How fit do I have to be?